Ai Accountant

 • On us versus off us handling: apply correct fee logic for intra bank versus inter bank transfers.

-With automation, 95% of UPI entries reconcile automatically, while genuine exceptions get flagged for review.
+With automation, 95% of UPI entries reconcile automatically.
+Genuine exceptions get flagged for review.
 That is the difference between firefighting and flow.

 Mastering NEFT RTGS Matching for Indian Businesses

 NEFT RTGS matching brings its own Indian realities.
-NEFT is batch based with limited weekend hours, RTGS runs in real time within business hours, and both create timing gaps.
+NEFT is batch based with limited weekend hours.
+RTGS runs in real time within business hours.
+Both create timing gaps.
 The 16 character UTR is the golden thread, yet banks display it inconsistently across formats.

 • UTR first matching: search UTRs across bank statements, customer mails, and internal references.